vellankikoti/prompt-engineering-with-dify/README.md

 This guide will equip you with the knowledge to master prompt engineering and build AI-powered apps with Dify.
 Even if you're a beginner, we'll take you step by step, ensuring a fun and insightful learning experience.

 ---
+## Workshop Outline

+1. **Introduction to Prompt Engineering**
+   - Importance and applications.

+2. **Introduction to Dify**
+   - What is Dify and why use it?

+3. **Understanding Supported Models**
+   - Overview of models supported by Dify.
+   - When and why to use each model.

+4. **Setting Up Dify**
+   - Cloud-hosted and self-hosted setups.

+5. **Exploring Dify Features**
+   - Key tools and functionalities.

+6. **Hands-On Examples**
+### **Example 1: Travel Planning (Bangalore to New York)**
+1. **Define Workflow**:
+   - Create a new workflow named `Travel Planner`.
+   - Add a text input node: "I want to travel from Bangalore to New York."
+   - Add an agent node to suggest flights, visas, and accommodations.
+2. **Run Workflow**:
+   - Test the workflow and observe the results on the dashboard.

+### **Example 2: Weekend Food Recommendations**
+1. **Define Workflow**:
+   - Create a new workflow named `Food Recommendations`.
+   - Add a text input node: "Suggest foods I can enjoy in Bangalore this weekend."
+   - Add an agent node to retrieve local food suggestions.
+2. **Run Workflow**:
+   - Test the workflow and refine the prompt as needed.

+7. **Observability in Dify**
+   - Monitoring and optimizing prompts.

+8. **Conclusion**
+   - Inspiring you to explore more!
+---

 ## **Prerequisites**
 1. Basic understanding of terminal commands (no prior coding experience required).